CricYoung/AutoNumbering/README.md

 ![ Tasks Added ](images/Tasks.png)

+Note:The HotKeys may not setup as shown.
 You can setup your HotKeys for convenient.

 ## Commands